 Sunday, August 6, 2017

-"Water Filters" part 2 - When, What, Why and How to use a filter system.
+"Water Filters" part 2 - When, What, Why and How to use a whole house filtration system.

 In this second installment of "Water Filters," we will be looking at whole-house filtration systems for iron, manganese, and hydrogen sulfide removal along with iron bacteria and coliform bacteria.
 When to use a whole house filtration system, what to use, why use a particular type of filter system, and how to apply the right system for your water and family.